 Hazus is a nationally applicable, standardized software application that contains models for estimating potential losses from earthquakes, floods, and hurricanes.
 Hazus uses Geographic Information Systems (GIS) technology to estimate physical, economic, and social impacts of disasters as a preparedness tool for pre-disaster planning.
 Hazus is also valuable tool for recovery, as it provides quick estimates of losses which are often remarkably accurate.
 Following the Napa Earthquake, for example, the County of Napa utilized Hazus to prepare an Initial Damage Estimate (IDE) almost immediately following the earthquake – prior to the determination of actual losses.
 The estimates were later determined to be within ten percent of actual losses.
 Becoming familiar with Hazus now can aid in recovery after a natural disaster.

-Click here for a short presentation on use of Hazus for IDEs.
+Click here for a short presentation on the use of Hazus for IDEs.

 Click here for HAZUS system operating requirements.